Vadorequest/exia-technical-training/README.md

 - windows-phone-master

 If you want to use several branches, please create branches using your own project `id`, as the following: `android-engine`, `web-fix-scrolling` and so on to make sure they're yours.

+## Web application

+Please read the documentation at `Web/README.md`.